Skip to content

 Generate an `llms.txt` file by crawling your site, extracting titles and descriptions, and grouping pages into structured markdown for LLM discovery.

-What LLMs.txt Generator Does
+About LLMs.txt Generator

 LLMs.txt Generator is a free browser-based tool for creating an `llms.txt` file by crawling a website, extracting page titles and descriptions, and organizing the result into a structured markdown inventory.
 The goal is to help website owners describe important pages in a simple, machine-readable format that is easier for Large Language Models and AI-aware systems to interpret.
 This is especially useful for publishers, product teams, documentation sites, SEO specialists, and developers interested in clearer AI-oriented website structure.
 The idea behind `llms.txt` is similar in spirit to other machine-facing site files: provide a lightweight, explicit summary of what matters on the site.
 Instead of asking a model or retrieval system to infer everything from raw navigation and content alone, the file can present a cleaner high-level map of pages and sections.
 That can be valuable for documentation portals, product websites, blogs, knowledge bases, and content-rich domains.
 This tool helps by automating the hardest part: gathering page titles and descriptions at scale.
 In Normal mode it handles a smaller site sample, while Full mode supports a broader crawl for sites that need a more complete inventory.
 The generated markdown is easier to inspect and edit manually before publishing as a final `llms.txt` file.
 It is also useful as a content review aid.
 By looking at the generated output, teams can quickly spot weak titles, repetitive descriptions, or structural gaps in how the site presents its most important pages.
 That makes the file helpful for both AI-facing documentation and general site clarity.
 As AI systems become more common in discovery and summarization workflows, structured website signals will matter more.
 This generator gives teams a practical starting point without requiring them to build an `llms.txt` file manually from scratch.